Summary

 Key Milestones

-• 1867 – Das Kapital: Marx analyzes capitalism and surplus value.
+- 1867 – Das Kapital: Marx analyzes capitalism and the concept of surplus value.

-• 2000s–Present: Marxist ideas influence academia, media, and social movements.
+- 2000s–Present: Marxist ideas continue to influence academia, the media, and social movements.